Project: Jewel Basin

 Take Hwy 35 north to Hwy 83.
 Head east on Hwy 83 to the junction of the Echo Lake Road.
 Head north on Echo Lake Road about 3 miles to junction with the Jewel Basin Road (No. 5392).
 Follow this road approximalty 7 miles to the trailhead.
 CAUTION: The last 5 miles are steep.
 Use headlights for safety.
 Caution advised for low clearance vehicles.
 Trailers not recommended.

-We'll camp near Blackfoot Lake.
+We'll be camped near one of the Jewel's alpine lake.
 Exact campground will be determined during summer scouting.
 This is a backcountry, non-stock supported project.
 We will carry our tools, gear, and food on our backs and establish a base camp near our work location.
 This will be a primitive camp.
 Upon arrival, volunteers will help set up a kitchen area with rain shelter, begin filtering water to last the week, and set up a bear hang for crew food.
 Bear Safe practices and Leave No Trace Principles will be strictly followed throughout the week.

 Food and Water